LASER HAIR REMOVAL

 Back hair!
 Ear hair!
 Underarm and bikini hair!
 All unwanted hair!
 Our lasers know where you are and they are coming for you!

-Our FDA-approved GentleYag 1064 nm and GentleLase 755 nm lasers, manufactured by the Candela Corporation, VERY QUICKLY and VERY SAFELY get rid of unwanted hair on any body area on any color of skin.
-We not only have the fastest lasers on the market, but we also are able to treat a larger area in a quicker amount of time because of our 18 mm spot size (other lasers have only a 10 mm spot size).
+Our FDA-approved GentleYag 1064 nm manufactured by the Candela Corporation, VERY QUICKLY and VERY SAFELY gets rid of unwanted hair on any body area on any color of skin.
+We not only have the fastest lasers on the market, but we also are able to treat a larger area in a quicker amount of time because of our 18 mm spot size.
 Our DCD system cools your skin before the laser goes after the hair, so the level of discomfort and pain is diminished.

 LASER HAIR REMOVAL